SAMP: A Model Inference Toolkit of Post-Training Quantization for Text Processing via Self-Adaptive Mixed-Precision: Loss in quantization after Softmax

 \section{Loss in quantization after Softmax}

 Softmax operation is computed during self-attention in transformer models.
 The output of such operation is quite different from output of other layers.
-The commen quantization method is to multiply the floating point numbers by a scale and round them into an integer.
+Common quantization methods usually multiply the floating point numbers by a scale and round them into an integer.
 The rounding operation makes some different floating point numbers rounded into a same integer, which causes the accuracy loss.
 To reduce such loss, calibration methods try to find the appropriate scales that makes the quantized integer in -128 to 127 as well-distributed as possible.
-The output value of softmax is between 0 and 1.
+The output values of Softmax operation are between 0 and 1.
 On the premise of symmetric quantization, the part of -128 to 0 is unused.
 In addition, in the output matrix of Softmax, the sum of the elements in the same row is 1, so the attention-softmax output matrix in short sequences tend to have larger element values.
-Since the scale in the same layer is pre-computed in calibration process and is fixed in inference process, it is unable to reconcile the distribution of softmax output in short sequences and long sequences.
-We counted the distribution of attention-softmax output, and take the distribution of MHA output as a comparison.
-Figure-x shows that the distribution of quantized attention-softmax output is squeezed in a narrow space of 0-64, while the quantized output of MHA is distributed in -128 to 127.
-The accuracy loss of quantizing attention-oftmax output accumulates when Transformer layer gets deeper, resulting in the overall severe accuracy loss of fully quantized SAMP and FasterTransformer.
+Since the scale in the same layer is pre-computed in calibration process and is fixed in inference process, it is unable to reconcile the distribution of Softmax output in short sequences and long sequences.
+We counted the distribution of Attention-Softmax outputs, and take the distribution of MHA output as a comparison.
+Figure-4 shows that the distribution of quantized Attention-Softmax outputs are squeezed in a narrow space of 0-64, while the quantized output of MHA is distributed in -128 to 127.
+The accuracy loss of quantized Attention-Softmax outputs accumulate when Transformer layers get deeper, resulting in the overall severe accuracy loss of Fully-quantized SAMP and FasterTransformer.

-In the quantized attention-softmax output, the unused number of INT8-integer is 173(67.58\%), while in the quantized output of MHA, the number is only 11(4.30\%).
+In the quantized Attention-Softmax outputs, the unused number of INT8-integer is 67.58\%, while in the quantized outputs of MHA, the number is only 4.30\%.